 Anyone with access to a DSLR camera and a tripod (or a steady surface) can take stunning photos of the night sky with all of its glorious stars.
 You will even start to see some Nebulae, Galaxies, Globular Clusters, the Milky Way, Meteorites, Auroras and more.

 Taking pictures of a starry sky (nightscape photography) is a wonderful experience that may help you learn some of the constellations as well.
 A camera sensor, like the one in your DSLR, is capable of recording much more light than our eyes can see.
 This is why we are able to enjoy much more detail in a photograph than with our naked eye alone.

 Whether you are just getting started with a new camera, or have just never attempted night photography before, the simple steps below should give you a strong foundation to put into action the next time you are under a clear night sky.

-Here is a basic guide to take pictures of the stars and milky way with your DSLR camera!
+How to take pictures of stars with a DSLR Camera

 Step 1: Camera Settings

 The first thing you will need to understand is that in order to capture enough light for your camera’s sensor to pick up lots of stars in the photo, you need to take a long exposure photograph.
 This can range from 5-30+ seconds depending on your equipment and conditions.
 To do this, you will want to make sure your DSLR is in Manual Mode.

 Manual mode gives you complete control over each internal camera setting, and it can be a bit daunting to shoot in this mode for the first time.
 Manual mode is indicated by an M on your camera’s dial (Canon or Nikon).